Telegames

 Telegames, Inc. is an American video game company based in Mabank, Texas, with a sister operation based in England.

 Telegames was known for supporting not just modern game systems but also classic game systems, after they had been abandoned by its manufacturer.
-For example, by 1997 Telegames was the Atari Jaguar's only software publisher, and continued to publish for the system up through 1998.
+For example, by 1997 Telegames was the Atari Jaguar's only software publisher, and continued to publish for the system up through 1998, licensed from the Atari brand owner JT Storage.
 Effective September 2004 though, Telegames, Inc. ceased support for all "classic" and "orphaned" video game systems and software in order to support only modern consoles.

-Today, the company focuses on modern gaming consoles by developing and publishing games for the Nintendo DS handheld game system and Apple's iPad.
+Until 2018, the company was focusing on modern gaming consoles by developing and publishing games for the Nintendo DS and Nintendo 3DS handheld game systems and Apple's iPad.
+The company's current whereabouts are unknown, as of 2024.

 Product history

 Below is a list of all games that were either developed or published by Telegames, Inc.